128technology/docs/docs/intro_installation_byol_azure_conductor.md

 To deploy the Session Smart Networking software using the Azure CLI or Powershell:

-1. Click on the **Session Smart Networking Platform BYOL** offering.
+1. Click the **Session Smart Networking Platform BYOL** offering.
-2. Click on **Get it now**.
+2. Click **Get it now**.
 3. Agree to the terms of use and privacy policy of the image.
-4. Click on **Get started** to enable programmatic deployment for the subscription, then click **Save**.
+4. Click **Get started** to enable programmatic deployment for the subscription, then click **Save**.

 ![Plans](/img/platforms_azure_programmatically.png)

-5. Click on the tab **Plans + Pricing** as shown in the following picture:
+5. Click the **Plans + Pricing** tab as shown below:

 ![Plans](/img/platforms_azure_plans.png)

 6. Copy the URL of the template located in the field **URL** that best suits your needs.
 7. Create the parameters file.
 8. Accept the terms of use and conditions of the image.
 9. Launch the deployment with the corresponding Azure CLI or PowerShell commands, making use of the URL of the template identified previously.
-For additional information see [Launch the Conductor Managed Template](#launch-the-conductor-managed-template).
+For additional information see [Launch the Conductor-managed Template](#launch-the-conductor-managed-template).

 Once the deployment completes, information is provided in the Outputs tab and the BYOL installation process begins.
 After the VM is deployed it will take an addditional 10-15 minutes for the desired SSR version to be installed.
 The Router will automatically be associated with the desired Conductor.

 To login to the instance via SSH, use `t128` as the username and the SSH public key provided in the template.

 ### Cloud-init Onboarding

-When launching an instance using CLI or Powershell or while using automation the following custom data section can be leveraged to setup the onboarding data for the instance.
+When launching an instance using the CLI, Powershell, or using automation, the following custom data section can be leveraged to setup the onboarding data for the instance.

 ```
 #cloud-config